jlevy/og-equity-compensation/README.md

     own stock even if they leave earlier than expected, and especially if it’s something unrelated like a family emergency.
     This is entirely discretionary, however.
-  - 🚧 What about how time off affects the vesting schedule?
+  - 🚧 How does taking time off, for example a leave of absence, affect the vesting schedule?
-    Say you take three months of parental leave in your first year.
-    Does your cliff extend to 15 months?

 - 🄳 Vesting may be triggered outside of the vesting schedule, depending on the terms of an agreement.
 [Accelerated vesting](http://www.danshapiro.com/blog/2012/04/vesting-is-a-hack/)